-Dry Rock Garden
+Dry Rock Gardens

 The Dry Rock Garden, also known as a Zen Garden or Japanese Rock Garden, is a stylized arrangement of rocks on a bed of sand or gravel, surrounded by trees, bushes and water features.
 The sand is raked into patterns, made to represent ripples in water.
 The stones along the outside border represent the shoreline, while the large, central rocks mimic islands in the water.
-These gardens originated in Zen monasteries, where they were built as tranquil settings for monks to contemplate the teachings of Buddha.
-Over the years, they’ve become popular with other cultures and many people want to create their own backyard Zen garden.

 A Tea Garden is usually a small, enclosed garden contained within a larger one.
 It was used as a passage to the teahouse where the tea ceremony would be performed.
 The idea was to create a smooth transition from the outside world to the inner world of the teahouse, so that attendees would be in a peaceful mindset before beginning the ceremony.
 Tea Gardens contain elements such as lanterns, crouching water basins and stepping stones.